AMReX-Codes/amrex-tutorials/Docs/source/LinearSolvers_Tutorial.rst

 This example shows how to use either hypre or PETSc as a bottom-solver (or to solve the equation at the finest level if you set the "max coarsening level" to 0.

+Step-by-step instructions for configuring AMReX to use HYPRE for this example are availble here_.

+.. _here: file:///home/erik/AMReX/amrex-tutorials/Docs/build/html/Hypre_Install.html

 ``ABecLaplacian_F`` demonstrates how to solve with cell-centered data using the Fortran interfaces.

 ``NodalPoisson`` demonstrates how to set up and solve a variable coefficient Poisson equation